lala-la-flaca/DevOpsBootcamp_10_Kubernetes_Microservices_Helm/README.md

 - Define common default values for microservices.
 - Define a custom values file for microservices.
 - Define a Helm chart for Redis.
-- Create  a Helm default values for Redis.
+- Create  Helm default values for Redis.
 - Define a custom values file for Redis.
 - Deploy microservices using a script.
 - Deploy microservices using Helmfile.